Skip to content

 When: 6 January

 The Day of the Three Kings known as Dia de Los Reyes Magos is perhaps more important than Christmas (for kids at least!).
 It celebrates the arrival of the three kings in Bethlehem to the birth of Jesus.
-In Mexico, this holiday is celebrated on January 6th, also known as Epiphany Day.
+In Mexico, this holiday is celebrated in January, on what is known as Epiphany Day.
 On Dia de Los Reyes Magos, many Mexicans attend church services and then enjoy a feast.

 One of the main things that happen during this day is children will open their presents to signify the wise men passing on their gifts to Jesus.
 Yes, that’s right, some children have to wait until the 6th of January to open their presents!